northrook/types/README.md

 ## Updating the value
 Create `public function update()`, with the argument `$value`, typed to match.

-This method may be used to handle additonal logic, as long as it results in a valid `$value`.
+This method may be used to handle additional logic, as long as it results in a valid `$value`.

 Assign the updated value using `$this->updateValue( $value )`.